 Generally, you don't need a calculator to solve any of the math ACT section questions, but having one will make your problem-solving much more comfortable.
 Always bring the calculator you are familiar with to use it efficiently on the test day.

-You need to solve 60 questions in 60 minutes, which is quite challenging to do in the ACT math section; this can be done only with time management.
+You need to solve 60 questions in 60 minutes, which is quite challenging in the ACT math section; You can only do this with time management.
 There are several strategies you can use to help improve your time management skills.
 Some more tips you help you;

 ACT Reading has and multiple-choice questions that test your reading comprehension skills.